Used Jaguar E-PACE cars for sale

 Is a second hand Jaguar E-PACE a good car?

 The Jaguar E-Pace was Jag’s attempt to move downmarket to meet the likes of the BMW X1 and X2, the Volvo XC40, and the Mercedes GLA.
-It’s meant to be a posh, all-British small SUV, but it rather missed the mark — and bypassed customers — by not feeling like a ‘proper’ Jag to drive.
-It’s an Alan Smithee car — Alan Smithee being the pseudonym Hollywood directors use when they know they’ve directed a disaster, and want people to forget about it as soon as possible.
+It’s meant to be a posh, all-British small SUV, but it rather missed the mark by not feeling like a ‘proper’ Jag to drive.

-At 494 litres, the E-Pace’s boot is smaller than that of the — similarly priced — Discovery Sport, although the Jag redeems itself a little by having a flat loading lip and a wide boot lid.
-There’s enough space for family luggage for a week away, but others are more spacious in the back.
+At 494 litres, the E-Pace’s boot is smaller than that of the Land Rover Discovery Sport, although the Jag redeems itself a little by having a flat loading lip and a wide boot lid.

 Because you sit quite high up in the E-Pace, it gives you a good view out (as long as you’re not surrounded by other, bigger SUVs of course) and makes commuting in and through town pretty easy thanks to its compact shape.
 Rear visibility isn’t very good though, so thankfully all versions came with a rear-view camera and parking sensors.